rust-lang/book/nostarch/chapter20.md

 The implementation of `Display` uses `self.0` to access the inner `Vec<T>` because `Wrapper` is a tuple struct and `Vec<T>` is the item at index 0 in the tuple.
-Then we can use the functionality of the `Display` trait on `Wrapper`.
+Then, we can use the functionality of the `Display` trait on `Wrapper`.

 The downside of using this technique is that `Wrapper` is a new type, so it doesn’t have the methods of the value it’s holding.
 We would have to implement